tkeskita/smoothMesh/algorithm_description.md

 <p align="left"><img src="images/base_mesh_with_problematic_vertex.png"></p>

-## 2. Restrict decrease of smallest edge-edge angle
+## 2. Restrict decrease of smallest edge-edge angle (obsolete)

-This constraint deals only with **the minimum angle between edges connected to a mesh point**.
-For each point, the minimum angle is calculated for all edge pairs which share a face and the point.
-First, the current minimum angle is calculated using the current mesh point locations.
-Then, a minimum new angle is calculated using new coordinates for points.
-Three variations are tested in the
-calculation: New position of the center point, new position for one edge end point, and new position for the other edge position.
-Minimum of those is selected as the new minimum angle.
-If the new minimum angle is below allowed minimum edge angle (specified with the `-minEdgeAngle` option), and if the new minimum angle is smaller than the current minimum angle, then the point is frozen.

-TODO: Add the neighbour point freezing functionality to edge-edge angle checking, like done for face-face angles?

-While the smallest edge-edge angle is helpful in catching many bad cell shapes, it is not enough if cells are flattened in such a way that edges don't collapse on top of each other, like the example cell in the figure below (top view on left, front view on right).
+This heuristic has been obsoleted and is no longer applied.
+The idea was to use minimum of the angles of face edges meeting at a point as a quality criteria: If the minimum edge-edge angle is below a threshold value (e.g. 45 deg), and if the movement of the point according to centroidal smoothing would decrease the minimum angle further, then the mesh point movement would be prohibited.
+However, the minimum edge-edge angle doesn't decrease in cells which are flattened in such a way that edges don't collapse on top of each other, like the example cell in the figure below (top view on left, front view on right).
+Since the face-face angle approach (described below) seems to catch the edge collapse issue as well as sharp angles on mesh points, this heuristic was discarded.

 <p align="left"><img src="images/flat_cell.png"></p>